ps2alerts/stack/README.md

 # ps2alerts-stack
 Powers the central services required to run the following projects:

-* ps2alerts-website
+* ps2alerts/website
-* ps2alerts-api
+* ps2alerts/api
-* ps2alerts-ws
+* ps2alerts/ws

+THIS PROJECT IS UNDERGOING A VAST RE-REWITE.
+If you wish to contribute, please join our Discord located at: https://discord.gg/7xF65ap

 # Getting Started